mabau/lbmpy/doc/sphinx/methods.rst

 Cumulant-based methods
 ======================

-These methods are represented by instances of :class:`lbmpy.methods.centeredcumulant.CenteredCumulantBasedLbMethod` and will derive collision equations in cumulant space.
+These methods are represented by instances of :class:`lbmpy.methods.cumulantbased.CumulantBasedLbMethod` and will derive collision equations in cumulant space.

 Creation Functions